+Sustainability

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained
+indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-A proprietary ESG assessment methodology is used to measure the attainment of the promoted environmental and social characteristics as well as the proportion of sustainable investments.
+A proprietary ESG methodology is used to measure the attainment of the promoted environmental and social characteristics as well as the proportion of sustainable investments.
 The following sustainability indicators are used:

-- The Climate and Transition Risk Assessment serves as an indicator for the extent to which an issuer is exposed to climate and transition risks. - The Norm Assessment serves as an indicator for the extent to which norm issues constituting breaches of international standards arise at a company. - The UN Global Compact assessment serves as an indicator for whether a company is directly involved in one or more very serious, unresolved controversies related to the United Nations Global Compact. - The ESG Quality Assessment serves as an indicator for comparing the environmental, social and governance factors of an issuer with its peer group. - Freedom House status serves as an indicator of a country's political freedoms and civil liberties. - The Exclusion Assessment for controversial sectors serves as an indicator for determining the extent of a company's exposure to controversial sectors. - The Exclusion Assessment for controversial weapons serves as an indicator for determining the extent of a company's exposure to controversial weapons. - The methodology for determining sustainable investments as defined in article 2 (17) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR) is used as an indicator for measuring the proportion of sustainable investments (Sustainability Investment Assessment).
+• The Climate and Transition Risk Assessment serves as an indicator for the extent to which an issuer is exposed to climate and transition risks.

+• The Norm Assessment serves as an indicator for the extent to which norm issues constituting breaches of international standards arise at a company.

+• Freedom House status serves as an indicator of a country's political freedoms and civil liberties.

+• The Exclusion Assessment for controversial sectors serves as an indicator for determining the extent of a company's exposure to controversial sectors.

+• The Exclusion Assessment for controversial weapons serves as an indicator for determining the extent of a company's exposure to controversial weapons.

+• The methodology for determining sustainable investments as defined in article 2 (17) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR) is used as an indicator for measuring the proportion of sustainable investments (Sustainability Investment Assessment).